jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.10.1 BalanceContrastEnhancement

-Performs a balance contrast enhancement on a colour-composite image of multispectral data.
+Performs a balance contrast enhancement on a colour-composite image of multispectral data..

 *Parameters*: